HB-GSI/CSPP_Examples/README.txt

 CSPP_Examples extends the CS++_Core package of the CS++-Project.

-It contains classes etc. to illustrate the usage of the CS++-Framework.
+It contains actors and classes etc. to illustrate the usage of the CS++-Framework.

 Refer to https://github.com/HB-GSI/CSPP for CS++ project overview, details and documentation.

-LabVIEW 2013 is currently used development.
+LabVIEW 2014 is currently used development.

 Related documents and information
 =================================